mathialo/bython/README.md

 	> man py2by

-## installation
+## Installation
 Bython is currently only developed for Unix-like OS's.
 To install simply open a terminal, move to a suited directory (like Downloads), and type

 	> git clone https://github.com/mathialo/bython.git
 	> cd bython
 	> sudo make install

-This will copy the executables to "/usr/local/bython" and create a symbolic link in "/usr/local/bin" so that bython is available from the shell.
+This will copy the executables to "/usr/local/bython" and create a symbolic link in "/usr/local/bin" so that Bython is available from the shell.
 To uninstall, simply run

 	> sudo make uninstall

 which will undo all the changes.

-### custom install dir
+### Custom install dir
 Bython will automatically install itself to "/usr/local/bython/".
 If you for some reason want to change this, open the Makefile in the top directory and change the line (no 1):
 ```
 INSTALL_DIR = /usr/local/bython/